 I hated it.
 Not just a little bit.
 Like a lot a bit.
 Apparently I sat out in the hall and cried until lunch everyday, which was the only part of the whole thing I got excited about (<— anyone who knows me, knows this says everything about me).

 I can’t help but look around online and see so many of us trying to play soccer.
 So when I hear people asking, “is the coaching space just too crowded to do well anymore?”
+“How can I stand out from the coach crowd?”
 I think to myself, “YES… if you’re just trying to be like everyone else.
 If you’re authentically and vulnerably YOU, then no. Because there’s only one you.
 But are you sharing you, or are you watering yourself down to sound like everyone else or what’s popular?”

 Every day you’re building your business, you have to ask yourself, “do I even like soccer?”
 OK, maybe not soccer – but if the idea of using Instagram follow/unfollow bots makes you queasy, don’t do it.
 If you don’t love twitter, don’t use it.
 If you hate blogging, then channel your content energy somewhere else.